Share This Article

 The timing looks smart after NMIXX's recent live momentum

 NMIXX is coming into Heavy Serenade with real performance momentum, not just fandom anticipation.
 STARNEWS English reported on April 13 that the group's entire North American run sold out, covering Toronto, Brooklyn, National Harbor, Irving, Oakland, and Los Angeles.
 That matters because sold-out overseas dates give this comeback a stronger commercial backdrop than a standard teaser-only return.
 It also means JYP can pitch Heavy Serenade as the next chapter of a group already proving it can move tickets outside Korea.
-If you have been tracking our earlier NMIXX coverage from the group's Latin America breakthrough, the pattern is becoming hard to ignore.
+If you have been tracking our earlier NMIXX coverage from the group's Latin America breakthrough and the group's wider live growth, the pattern is becoming hard to ignore.
 NMIXX keeps stacking evidence that its global audience is widening in measurable ways, and this EP rollout lands at exactly the right time to convert that touring visibility into streams, album sales, and another surge of attention.

 The schedule poster hints at a more controlled NMIXX era